-Despite best efforts, several monuments identified by UNESCO and the Afghan authorities as being of worldwide significance have either been destroyed or continue to be at risk of collapse because of a combined lack of both resources and expertise to ensure the provision of the necessary emergency conservation and safeguarding measures.
-According to BRD rapid assessment of the tangible culture heritage sites at high risk in diester prone provinces, supported by the Prince Clause Fund (PCF), most of the culture heritage sites remained in the status of collops, which requires quick response for protection and stabilisation, but there was no measure in place by the responsible institutions or other organisations, due to lack of resources, capacity, skills, knowledge and expertise for provision of necessary response for protection or safeguarding.
-To address the needs for timely response to protection culture heritage, engage local communities and civil society using community approach and provide emergency response to culture heritage in the risk of collapse.
-For aching the above objective BRD will work to reach the bellow key outcome.
+Despite best efforts, several monuments identified by UNESCO and Afghan authorities as being of worldwide significance have either been destroyed or remain at risk of collapse due to a combined lack of resources and expertise to provide necessary emergency conservation and safeguarding measures.
+According to BRD, a rapid assessment of tangible cultural heritage sites at high risk in disaster-prone provinces is needed.
+Supported by the Prince Claus Fund (PCF), many cultural heritage sites remain in a state of collapse, requiring quick protection and stabilization responses.
+However, responsible institutions or other organizations have no measures due to a lack of resources, capacity, skills, knowledge, and expertise.
+To address the need for timely responses to protect cultural heritage at risk of collapse.
+To achieve these objectives, BRD will work to reach the following key outcome.